cda-tum/mqt-ddsim/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![toolset: JKQ](https://img.shields.io/badge/toolset-JKQ-blue)](https://github.com/iic-jku/jkq)

-# JKQ DDSIM - A quantum simulator based on decision diagrams written in C++
+# JKQ DDSIM - A quantum circuit simulator based on decision diagrams written in C++

 A tool for quantum circuit simulation by the [Institute for Integrated Circuits](https://iic.jku.at/eda/) at the [Johannes Kepler University Linz](https://jku.at) and a part of the [JKQ toolset](https://github.com/iic-jku/jkq).